MicrosoftDocs/msteams-docs/msteams-platform/get-started/build-and-test-csharp-app.md

 # Build and test your C# app

-After you have cloned the repo for C# sample app, you can build and test the app in your local environment.
+After you have cloned the repo for C# sample app, you can build and run the app in your local environment.

 :::image type="content" source="../assets/images/get-started/app-roadmap/roadmap-p-2.png" alt-text="Image showing phase 2 of building an app." border="false":::